-MASV (which seems to be short for "massive") is more about cloud transfers than cloud storage, but if you think about it, a lot of us use cloud storage primarily for sending files to others – and if that description fits you, then you might find MASV is worth investigating.
+MASV (opens in new tab) (which seems to be short for "massive") is more about cloud transfer than cloud storage, but if you think about it, a lot of us use cloud storage primarily for sending files to others – and if that description fits you, then you might find MASV is worth investigating.

 Another benefit of choosing MASV is the flexible pricing, as you pay by the gigabyte.
 It's a pay-as-you-go system that means you're not locked into a subscription, and you only have to pay for what you use.
 Built primarily for creatives, could MASV work for your sector?